MicrosoftDocs/fabric-docs/docs/data-factory/copy-data-activity.md

    :::image type="content" source="media/copy-data-activity/file-settings-details-in-pipeline.png" alt-text="Screenshot of advanced settings." lightbox="media/copy-data-activity/file-settings-details-in-pipeline.png":::

-### Step 3: Configure your destination under the destination tab
+### Configure your destination under the destination tab

 1. Choose your destination type.
 It could be either your internal first class data store from your workspace, such as Lakehouse, or your external data stores.
 In this tutorial, you'll use Azure Blob Storage as an example.